 - 5.1 The Council operates a Renewal and Repair Fund in accordance with the Local Government (Scotland) Act 1975.
-The position of the Fund is monitored in the capital monitoring reports submitted to the Strategic Policy and Resources Committee. - 5.2 The projected balance on the Fund at 31 March 2018 included in the capital monitoring reports to the Strategic Policy & Resources Committee on 7 February 2018 (Report No.18/42 refers) was £20,000. - 5.3 The Strategic Policy and Resources Committee have previously approved proposals to meet expenditure in future years on the Integrated Human Resources and Payroll System.
+The position of the Fund is monitored in the capital monitoring reports submitted to the Strategic Policy and Resources Committee. - 5.2 The projected balance on the Fund at 31 March 2019 will be £20,000.

+5.3 The Strategic Policy and Resources Committee have previously approved proposals to meet expenditure in future years on the Integrated Human Resources and Payroll System.
 The balance includes a final allocation of £20,000 towards this project.